ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Make a Commit

-Once your Core Project has been added to GitHub desktop, any time you save changes to the project, the changed files should show up in the **Changes** tab.
+Once your Core Project has been added to GitHub Desktop, any time you save changes to the project, the changed files should show up in the **Changes** tab.

 Below the changed files, find the **Summary** field.
 Here is where you write a quick description of the changes made in this **Commit**.